 4.72 from 7 votes

 This gut-healing, protein rich broth is easy to customiize and make in your Slow Cooker!

 Pasture-raised chicken livers are a superfood packed full of vitamins and minerals.
 Organ meats like liver are far more nutrient-dense than their muscle-meat counterpart.
 As an example, Chicken liver is a rich source of heme iron, packing in around 9.2 mg of iron per 2.5 oz. serving!
 For a reference point, chicken breast has barely 0.9 mg.
 This is a fabulous and tasty recipe for your health and healing journey!

-Pasture-raised chicken livers are a superfood packed full of vitamins and minerals, especially heme-iron.
-Sautéed with garlic, onions, lemon juice, and more – this will turn anyone into a beLIVER!
-It's Paleo, AIP-friendly, Whole30, and great to incorporate on any healing journey.
+Pasture-raised chicken livers are a superfood packed full of vitamins and minerals.
+Sautéed with garlic, onions, lemon juice, and more, this chicken liver recipe will turn anyone into a beLIVER!
+Recipe is Paleo, AIP-friendly, and Whole30-compliant.

 One of my favorite go-to, no-fuss, delicious chicken recipes!
 It's gluten-free, paleo, AIP, and Whole30-friendly.
 Just chicken and your favorite spices baked until crispy on a baking rack in your oven.
 Read the full post for more Easy AIP Paleo Chicken Recipes!